jianxiaoguo/website/content/en/docs/applications/managing-app-resources.md

 ## List all available plans for an resource services

-You can list all available plans for an resource services with one `drycc resources:plans` command
+You can list all available plans for an resource services with one `drycc resources plans` command

-    $ drycc resources:plans redis
+    $ drycc resources plans redis
     ID                                      NAME              DESCRIPTION
     8d659058-a3b4-4058-b039-cc03a31b9442    standard-128      Redis standard-128 plan which limit resources memory size 128Mi.
     36e3dbec-fc51-4f6b-9baa-e31e316858be    standard-256      Redis standard-256 plan which limit resources memory size 256Mi.